Home/Is It Always Your Fault If You Rear End Someone?

-Rear-end accidents are among the most common types of car crashes.
-A rear-end collision (being “hit from behind”) occurs when a driver hits another automobile’s rear-end, while in the same direction of travel.
+Rear end accidents are among the most common types of car crashes.
+A rear end collision (being “hit from behind”) occurs when a driver hits another automobile’s rear end, while in the same direction of travel.
 These types of crashes are among some of the simplest crashes in determining fault.

 That said, it’s not always a straightforward determination.
 It’s imperative to understand which scenarios will place fault in the event you ever fall victim to this type of collision.
 An experienced car accident attorney can look closely at the details of your claim to determine the best approach for success.
 In this article, we will explain how to determine fault in a rear end accident.

 When another driver is struck from behind, the responsible party is usually the person who hit them.
 In most cases, the driver of the vehicle in the rear is the party liable for the crash.
 That is because the driver in the back could and should have been paying more attention to prevent the crash from happening in the first place.